Z-Gort/dbSurface/README.md

 How long projection creation takes depends largely on the restricted connection string you input.
 A few million rows can take anywhere from ~15-55 minutes depending on the concurrent connection limit and database egress bandwith limits.

-We have tested with a connection string allowing 30 concurrent connections you can achieve ~20 minute creation on 2 million rows.
+We have tested it takes ~5mins to project 500k rows and ~2hrs for 10M rows.

 Also note modifying your schema while a projection is being created may cause creation failure.